scm-manager/scm-issuetracker-plugin/docs/en/index.md

 ![Admin Interface](assets/admin_interface.png)

-In the interface you can also enter contacts in form of email addresses that should be notified in case of an error.
+In the interface you can also enter email addresses as contacts; these shall be notified in case of an error.